The Anabolic Window: Fact or Fiction?

 The Easy Solution

-Homie Clean Food's high-protein meals are perfect post-workout nutrition.
+Homie Clean Food's high-protein meals are perfect post-workout nutrition — 50–80g protein per meal depending on your program.
 Order in advance and have a macro-balanced meal waiting for you when you get home from the gym.
 No cooking, no cleanup, just recovery fuel.